-Google’s Pixel Buds launched last October amid a blizzard of publicity.
+When Google’s Pixel Buds launched, it appeared amid a blizzard of publicity.
 They were of particular interest to the translation industry due to the inclusion of Google’s voice-activated smart assistant that, in theory at least, pairs with the Google Translate smartphone app to provide real-time translation in 40 different languages.
 Now that we’re four months down the line it’s time to examine how well they’ve been received, how they compare to rival products and, most importantly, what their impact on the translation industry has been and what it might be in the future.

 Let’s start with a brief overview of the product and its features.
 With the Pixel Buds retail you get two earbuds, tethered together with a small wire that sits on the back of your neck, with a microphone, touchpad and speakers, all contained in a 66.2 mm x 65.5 mm x 28.6 mm charging case.
 It’s available in three colors (‘Just Black’, ‘Clearly White’, and ‘Kinda Blue’) with a battery life that offers 5 hours of listening time (although Google also explains that multiple charges will get you up to 24 hours).
 It has some features that we’re already used to (one-touch audio control, tap to play and pause, swipe to change the volume) and then it has its major USP – real-time voice-controlled translation.